Homemade Tapioca Pudding

 Treats that pull me back from the motherhood brink of insanity.

-Oh, and by the way, you also wore pajama pants in to pick up said shampoo from said sister.
-Because you're 5 months pregnant and magically, can no longer pull up any of your pants past your upper knee fat.
+Oh, and by the way, you also wore pajama pants to pick up said shampoo from said sister.
+Because you're five months pregnant and magically, can no longer pull up any of your pants past your upper knee fat.

-And you also have an underwear line in said pajama pants because it happened to be laundry day and all your pretty underwear that don't leave an underwear line were in the washing machine.
-So, naturally, you were feeling pretty sexy - underwear lines, greasy hair, frail spirit, and dripping mascara.
+And you also have an underwear line in said pajama pants because it happened to be laundry day, and all your pretty underwear that doesn't leave an underwear line was in the washing machine.
+So, naturally, you were feeling pretty sexy — underwear lines, greasy hair, frail spirit, and dripping mascara.

 Yes.
 That's the brink I'm talking about.